Buffalo's Future as a Smart City

 First Buffalo Day: 5G and Wireless Internet of Things

-The First Buffalo Day: 5G and Wireless Internet of Things provided a forum for UB students and faculty, industry representatives and government partners to come togethter to discuss Buffalo’s future as a smart city.
+The First Buffalo Day: 5G and Wireless Internet of Things provided a forum for UB students and faculty, industry representatives and government partners to come together to discuss Buffalo’s future as a smart city.
 Held on November 22, 2019 in the UB Student Union, the event included representatives from Verizon, Samsung, General Electric and other companies, as well as demonstrations of several student projects.

 Photos by The Onion Studio and the event organizers.